nwiart/gtech1-b23-snake/README.md

 You are not allowed to hit the screen borders or one of the snake's segments.

 Try to get the highest score possible without colliding into anything.

+### Fruit types

+There are three different kinds of fruits in the game :
+- Regular Fruit : This is the most common fruit and will make your snake grow by one segment upon eating.
+- Bad Fruit : This purple fruit decreases your snake's length by one.
+However, you cannot lose by eating this fruit since it won't appear if your snake is too short.
+- Ghost Fruit : Activates a bonus when eaten.
+During a short amount of time, the snake becomes transparent and the player is allowed to pass through itself.
+After that, the snake will become opaque again, indicating that the bonus is no longer active.
+However, this bonus does not allow the snake to go out of bounds.
+It only disables self collision.